vpenso/scripts/docs/linux/container_orchestration.md

 # Container Orchestration

+_Automated arrangement, coordination, and management of software containers_

-**Containerized workloads** portable, insulated, independent dependencies
+Containerized workloads:  portable, insulated, independent dependencies

 HPC **WMS** (Workload Management Systems) with container support and **CaaS** (Container as a Service):